 Refreshing Bel Sharbat / Wood Apple Summer drink with no added sugar.

 Bel fruit is described to taste like marmalade and smell like roses and is naturally sweet.
 So when I use it to make sharbat, I refrain from using added sugar.
-But if I wish my kids to enjoy it, I as an Anxious mother do add some amount of sugar/ jaggery.
+But if I wish my kids to enjoy it, I as an anxious mother do add some amount of sugar/ jaggery.

 Frankly, bel sharbat is actually a tasty refreshing drink and my hatred soon turned into an affection top this summery drink and it found a place in my kitchen also through the summers each year now.
-It is an acquired flavour which might take an instance or few to get used to the astringent peachy taste.
+It is an acquired flavor which might take an instance or few to get used to the astringent peachy taste.